 I uploaded the video to my YouTube channel, making it private.

 Then I clicked the 3 dots below the right side of the video and chose Open Transcript.
+(You need to play the video once first.
+If you don’t see the transcription, click the CC button below the video and play the video.)

 The transcript opened at the right.
 Here you see a transcript of another video on my YouTube channel.
 You can see that it shows the timing with a phrase next to each timestamp.